xndrmcw/welcome/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: BSc. in Data Analytics
+  - course: H. BSc. in Data Analytics
     institution: Bentley University
     year: 2021